 Borrowing Law Library Materials

-1/4/2021 update: Office routing is available for faculty and staff.
-Contactless pickup for students will resume after the online reservation system resumes for building access, and will be available only for students who successfully complete baseline testing and ongoing surveillance testing.
-Contactless pickup is unavailable at any campus library for students who do not participate in COVID test monitoring.
-Students can request books through the online catalog, but pickup will not be available until after a negative baseline test.
-The GoodScan service is available to law students, excluding course reserves and subject to copyright limitations.
+4/12/2021 update: Office routing is available for faculty and staff.
+Contactless pickup for students is available only for students who successfully complete baseline testing and ongoing surveillance testing as building access is required.
+Contactless pickup is unavailable at any campus library for students who do not participate in COVID surveillance testing.
+The GoodScan service is available to law students, excluding course reserves, and subject to copyright limitations.

 Access to the Goodson Law Library stacks is currently restricted to designated Library staff.
 Law School community members may request circulating Law Library materials for contactless pickup via the Request button in the Duke Libraries Catalog.
 Following retrieval by staff and a quarantine period, borrowers will be contacted by email to schedule a pickup time at the service desk on level 3 via the Law School reservation system.